desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 Elements of securely storing passwords and other tricky authorisation methods are not required for iteration 1.
 You can simply store passwords plainly, and use the user ID to identify each user.
 We will discuss ways to improve the quality and methods of these capabilities in the later iterations.

 Note that the `authUserId` variable is simply the user ID of the user who is making the function call.
 For example,
-* A user registers an account with UNSW Beans and is assigned some integer ID, e.g. `42` as their user ID.
+* A user registers an account with UNSW Memes and is assigned some integer ID, e.g. `42` as their user ID.
 * When they make subsequent calls to functions, their user ID - in this case, `42` - is passed in as the `authUserId` argument.

 Since `authUserId` refers to the user ID of the user calling the functions, you do NOT need to store separate user IDs (e.g. a uId or userId + a authUserId) to identify each user in your data structure - you only need to store one user ID.
 How you name this user ID property in your data structure is up to you.